ChendrayanV/PowerShell.Wiz.Utility/docs/New-PSWizConnector.md

 ## OUTPUTS

 ### PSCustomObject
-###     If the connector creation is successful, the function returns the details of the created connector.
+###     The function returns the details of the created connector.
 ###     If there are errors, the function returns the error messages.
 ## NOTES
 The function reads the GraphQL query template from a local file named createConnector.graphql located in the .\graphql\ directory.